SFDO-Tooling/CumulusCI/docs/robot.rst

 Because this test case file calls ``Open test browser``, a browser window appears while the test runs.
 The test case takes a screenshot, which can be a useful tool when debugging tests (a tool used sparingly because screenshots can take up a lot of disk space). ``Suite Teardown`` then calls the ``Delete records and close browser`` keyword to complete the test.

 .. note::
-   "Open test browser" doesn't always wait long enough for Salesforce to render.
+   ``Open test browser`` doesn't always wait long enough for Salesforce to render.
 That's why the ``Wait until page contains`` keyword comes in handy.
 It waits until the "Most Recently Used" section of the web page appears, which is a good indication that the site has loaded.

 To run this test from the command line: